21 Irrefutable Laws of Success

 Humans wrote that code.

-If we want to improve the way AI learns through machine learning, then we need to improve our current algorithms and develop new ones.
-If we want to increase the accuracy, reduce the bias, and eliminate hallucinations, then we have to make new tools and improve existing tools for managing AI.
-If we want to improve and expand the ways in which we use AI, then Computer Science and programming will be how we do that.
+If we want to improve the way AI learns through machine learning, then we need to continue to improve our current algorithms and develop new ones.
+If we want to increase the accuracy, reduce the bias, and eliminate hallucinations, then we have to continue to make new tools and improve existing tools for managing AI.
+If we want to improve and expand the ways in which we use AI, then Computer Science, code, and programming will be how we do that.

 https://si.wsj.net/public/resources/images/B3-FE217_WEBROB_1000RV_20191009173148.jpg